-After making my booking, I used my six-digit PNR/booking code to access my flight reservation on the EgyptAir website.
-Through this tool, I was able to request wheelchair assistance for my journey, informing the airline that I am unable to walk and would require the use of an aisle chair.
+After making a booking, travelers can use the six-digit PNR/booking code to access their flight reservation on the EgyptAir website.
+Through this tool, it is possible to request wheelchair assistance for the journey.
+In my case, I informed the airline that I am unable to walk and would require the use of an aisle chair.

 For more information on the types of special needs and disability assistance offered by EgyptAir, visit www.egyptair.com.

 If you would prefer, you can request any assistance by calling the airline at +1 (212) 581-5600 or toll-free at +1 (800) 334-6787.
 These telephone numbers lead to the EgyptAir office in New York.
+You can reach the Cairo team at +20 12 8666 6701.
+Passengers requiring wheelchair assistance can also reach out via e-mail to PR.GM.AL@egyptair.com.
 If you require contact information for another regional office, click here.

 Wheelchair Assistance at Boarding Gate

 I recommend arriving to the gate about one hour prior to departure, and thirty minutes before boarding.

 During my first trip with EgyptAir, I hoped to take a photo of the Airbus A330-200 that would take me to Cairo, but was not able to get a clear shot.
 Here is a stock photo courtesy of Airbus, which will show you what my plane looked like: